 where

-The graph of $T_{a,b,c}$ is shown in Figure \ref{f0}.
-The coefficients $a,b,c$ above are represented by intervals, as in the {\em Inverval Arithmetics} formalism.
-Subscript and superscript describe the decimal expansion of lower and upper bounds for $x$ so that $x=0.klm^{xyz}_{tuv}$ means that $x$ belongs to the interval $[0.klmtuv, 0.klmxyz]$.
-The choice of $a,b,c$ follow the one made in \cite{MT}, adding more precision (see Remark \ref{abcrm} for more details).
+The graph of an example of $T_{a,b,c}$ is shown in Figure \ref{f0}.
+Following the \emph{Inverval Arithmetics} formalism we represent intervals in the real line by subscript and superscript describing the decimal expansion of lower and upper bounds for $x$ so that $x\in 0.klm_{tuv}^{xyz}$ means that $x$ belongs to the interval $[0.klmtuv,0.klmxyz]$.
+The choice of $ a,b,c$ follow the one made in \cite{MT}, adding some more precision (see Remark \ref{abcrm} for more details).

-\begin{remark} The interval arithmetics and its certified numerical methods (see \cite{Tucker} for an introduction) allow to obtain rigorous results as output of the computer aided estimates.
+\begin{remark} The interval arithmetics and its certified numerical methods (see \cite {Tucker} for an introduction) allow to obtain rigorous results as output of the computer aided estimates.
 Our computer aided estimates are implemented in this framework.
 We used SAGE \cite{SAGE} and the validated numerics packages shipped with it.
-(The interval package is a binding to MPFI \cite{MPFI}.)
-Part of the numerical linear algebra was done using OpenCL \cite{OpenCL} running on Nvidia graphic cards. \end{remark}
+(The interval package is a binding to MPFI \cite {MPFI}.)
+Part of the numerical linear algebra was done using OpenCL \cite {OpenCL} running on Nvidia graphic cards. \end{remark}

 At each iteration of the map a uniformly distributed noise perturbation with span of size $\xi $ is applied.
 Further details on the system are presented in Section~\ref{map}.